connervieira/HealthBox-Legacy/METRICS.md

 [gender at birth]

 The `biological sex` metric is used to store the user's biological gender, at birth.
 It is a one character string that can be 'M' for male, 'F' for female, or 'I' for intersex.
-This metric is seperate from the `gender` metric, and they shouldn't be used interchangably.
-For calculations dependent on sex, like motabolism, this metric should be used instead of the `gender` metric.
+This metric is seperate from the `gender` metric, and they shouldn't be used interchangeably.
+For calculations dependent on sex, like metabolism, this metric should be used instead of the `gender` metric.

 ### Gender